 Sensitivity to light and noise

 In teenagers, many postconcussion symptoms, particularly irritability, fatigue, and inability to concentrate, may mistakenly be attributed to normal adolescence.

 Athletes with symptoms of a concussion should be evaluated by a doctor experienced in evaluation and treatment of this type of injury.
 Sometimes such doctors are on site at high-level athletic events.
-When they are not, sideline staff should be prepared by obtaining training in how to recognize concussion, how to evaluate affected athletes, and when to refer them for further evaluation.
+When they are not, sideline staff should be trained in how to recognize concussion, how to evaluate affected athletes, and when to refer them for further evaluation.

 In some programs, all athletes undergo neurocognitive testing (testing of certain brain functions) before sports participation.
 Then, if a concussion is suspected, doctors can retest the athlete and determine whether brain function has deteriorated.

-Treatment is similar to that of other people who have concussion.
-People should rest and take acetaminophen as needed for headache.
+Treatment of sports-related concussions is similar to that of other people who have concussion.
+People should rest both their body and their brain and take acetaminophen as needed for headache.
 School and work activities, driving, alcohol, and excessive brain stimulation (for example, using computers, television, video games) should be avoided.
-Family members should take the athlete to a hospital if symptoms worsen.